jordivila/NgReduxSample/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.

+I tried to show how to write an @angular application which preloads feature modules in background using lazy load with webpack.

+One of the greatest point of @angular/cli is the fact that I can focus on coding my own applciation while leverage of webpack packaging/bundling features.

+## Supports AoT compilation

+As far as is based on @angular/cli this repo supports AoT compilation as well.
+Just take a look at documentation below.

+## Supports Redux Dynamic Reducer loaders

+Each module loaded on demand can import its own reducers, actions and store.
+The imported store will be part of the main one by the use of ReplaceReducers Redux function.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.